PowerShellCrack/PSInstallApplication/README.md

 	TRANSFORMS=[SourcePath]\AcrobatReaderDC.mst"</code>
       - If [RootPath] is provided, it will replace it with the directory the script is located
       - If [TSEnv-\<MDTSCCM\>] is provided, it will replace it with the path or variable the Tasksequence
 	<code>eg. Adobe installer requires a Transform file. the full path is required.
-If the path for the mst file is in the MDT Scripts folder, use	TRANSFORMS=[TSEnv-ScriptRoot]\AcrobatReaderDC.mst"</code>
+If the path for the mst file is in the MDT
+	Scripts folder, use TRANSFORMS=[TSEnv-ScriptRoot]\AcrobatReaderDC.mst"</code>
+      - If special characters are used such as ",',[,],(,), use the tick mark to declare key ` them as strings
  - SupportedArc: Architecture to compare software with Operating System.
 If not a match this application will not run
       - Allowed Values (case insensitive): Both, x64, x86
 	<code>NOTE: If Both is specified, script will loop through both architictures if OS has it.</code>